 Today we are going to take a closer look at Buttermilk Starter, including some reviews and Q&A.

-Full instructions for making cultured buttermilk can be found here and will be included with your order.
+- Instructions for making cultured buttermilk are included with your starter.

 Ingredients: Organic milk, live active cultures (Streptococcus lactis).